-Vendors are not allowed to smoke in the CFM area at any time; vendors must step out at least 100 feet away from other tents and vendors.
+Vendors are not allowed to smoke in the CFM area at any time; vendors must be located at least 100 feet away from other vendors or designated dining areas.
 Cigarette butts are to be disposed of properly.
 Littering will not be tolerated.